This is a foreign exchange guide to Sweden, the Swedish Krona currency plus SEK transfers and travel tips.

 - Sending money to Sweden - save on Swedish Krona bank transfers to Sweden

-- Swedish krona exchange rates - latest info & charts.
+- Swedish Krona exchange rates - latest & historic exchange rates.

 One krona is subdivided into 100 øre.

 Ordinarily, the Swedish krona is not of regular interest to market commentators or journalists, unlike the FX 'majors' – the euro, US dollar, Australian dollar, Swiss franc etc. The krona is, however, the world’s 9th most traded currency, according to 2016 data from the Bank for International Settlements, and it contributes more to total foreign exchange market volume (around 2.2%) than does the New Zealand dollar (2%), which is considered an FX major.